kymo/hmmseg/README.md

 # hmmseg
-hmm for segmentation

-## use a trie tree to store the dict
+hmm for segmentation : leverage the maximum match strategy and the hmm model for chinese word's segmentation with great robust and acceptable precision.

-# apply the maximum match strategy and hmm model
+## apply the maximum match strategy and hmm model